saxinte/visual-responsive-testing/README.md

 ```sh
 grunt server
 ```
-> A place is needed by Galen for testing pages.
+> A URL is needed by Galen for testing pages.
 I use a server created with Grunt for my personal facilities but you can host them where you want and update the "test-example.test" file. (galen-tests/tests)

 ### Running Tests
-All reports are located in galen-tests/reports after running tests.
-Galen generates a lot of stuff but just open the "report.html" file to access to the report result.
+All reports are generated in galen-tests/reports after running tests.
+Galen generates a lot of stuff but just open the "report.html" file to access to the final report result.

 #### First Test: page-fail.html
-Open a new tab and run the following comand to run tests on "page-fail.html":
+Open a new tab and run the following command to run tests on "page-fail.html":
 ```sh
 grunt galen-fail
 ```

 #### Second Test: page-success.html
-Run the following comand to run tests on "page-success.html":
+Run the following command to run tests on "page-success.html":
 ```sh
 grunt galen-success
 ```